Relevant life plans frequently asked questions

 Relevant life plans are non-registered arrangements.
 They replaced the old unapproved schemes.

-Because relevant life plans are non-registered schemes, they don’t come under pension legislation.
+No. Because relevant life plans are non-registered schemes, they don’t come under pension legislation.
 This means there’s no connection between the sum assured on claim and the lump sum and death benefit allowance.
-Nor does the premium have any effect on the annual allowance.
-Registered schemes will come under pensions legislation for the annual allowance and lump sum and death benefit allowance.
+Nor does the premium have any effect on the annual allowance

 To qualify under the ‘wholly and exclusively’ rules, the premiums should be treated as part of the employee’s remuneration.
 An individual’s remuneration package doesn’t represent just cash, but other benefits like death-in-service (group or single relevant life plans) and pensions.